oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-configuration-compliance-management/em-configuration-compliance-management.md

   Terminology Used in this Compliance specific workshop

-  ### HIPAA Compliance Standard
+  ### Compliance Standard

-  Health Insurance Portability and Accountability Act (HIPAA) is the when it comes to health data confidentiality.
-Any company that deals with Protected Health Information (PHI) must have the proper information technology network, physical storage hardware severs, and security measures in place to ensure they are in compliance with HIPAA.
    Compliance standard is a collection of checks or rules that follow broadly accepted best practices.
 It is the Cloud Control representation of a compliance control that must be tested against some set of IT infrastructure to determine if the control is being followed.
 This ensures that IT infrastructure, applications, business services and processes are organized, configured, managed, and monitored properly.
 Compliance standard evaluation can provide information related to platform compatibility, known issues affecting other customers with similar configurations, security vulnerabilities, patch recommendations, and more.
 A compliance standard is also used to define where to perform real-time change monitoring.

   A compliance standard is mapped to one or more compliance standard rules and is associated to one or more targets which should be evaluated.